 Bottom line - having a gameplan just makes any project more efficient, including your grants program.

 While they are not the only key to success, setting up the ideal grant review team is of great importance.
-You want to have people on your team that match the vision and ideals of the grant.
+You want to have people on your grant review team that match the vision and ideals of the grant.
 These team members are your public representatives, so it’s imperative your grant administration staff fully vet potential employees/volunteers, and only fill the positions with individuals that embody your desired morals and values.

 Next, think about how you will go about outreach to find the right people for your grant management team.
 If you’re seeking volunteers, perhaps you can use people that have received grants in the past, or that have at least worked with your organization in some capacity.
 Should you opt to hire people for paid positions, career placement services may be a good consideration as they can take the workload of finding qualified people off your plate.